author: niplav, created: 2024-09-20, modified: 2024-09-20, language: english, status: draft, importance: 5, confidence: certain

 Benjamin is much more likely to be in an improved position if one takes away an option from Abdullah, especially if Benjamin had many options available already—which suggests that in political situations, powerful players are incentivized to advocate for paternalism over weaker players.

-One can imagine a paternalist government as a mechanism designer with a bulldozer, then.
+One can imagine a paternalist government as a mechanism designer with a bulldozer, then—it can only remove options from people, but that hurts those people more than it helps them, unless the intervention is carefully chosen.

 Code here, largely written by Claude 3.5 Sonnet.